provides the means to make a clear, quantitative risk-based categorisation of projects

 On a project-specific basis, AS/NZS 5131 and associated Standards for steel products require the supply chain to provide documentation to substantiate the veracity of products purchased (steel materials and consumables) and processes undertaken for fabrication and erection.
 The appropriate competent personnel (architect, engineer, builder, client) must ensure the project submittals required by the Construction Specification and our Australian Standards are obtained and properly reviewed and approved.

-The ASI has provided guidance in this regard here (PDF).
+The ASI has provided guidance here (PDF).

 Utilising certified fabricators will help ensure the project-specific documentation you receive is well-formed, complete and traceable, making the process of satisfying duty of care more efficient and effective.